-- Provides crisis stabilization; i.e., individualized interventions directed toward resolution of the presenting, psychiatric episode.
+- Provides crisis stabilization: individualized interventions directed toward resolution of the presenting, psychiatric episode.

-- Provides evaluations of clients for whom inpatient psychiatric hospitalization appears indicated.
+- Provides evaluations: Clients who appear to require inpatient psychiatric hospitalization will be evaluated.
 Admissions for inpatient, psychiatric hospitalization are arranged as necessary.

-- Some clients may be referred to Bay Area Community Resources (BACR) or to work with Community Action Marin through the use of a Family Partner to address drug and/or alcohol use issues.
+- Provides referrals: Provides referrals to other county and community-based agencies and services.
+Some clients may be referred to Bay Area Community Resources (BACR) or to work with Community Action Marin through the use of a Family Partner to address drug and/or alcohol use issues.

-- The role of the Family Partner is to support the family (through the crisis) as an advocate and link them to community resources
+- Link clients with Family Partners: The role of the Family Partner is to support the family (through the crisis) as an advocate and link them to community resources.

 Referrals to CSU are received from families and individuals, from all County of Marin departments, our thirteen local law enforcement agencies, community health providers and agencies, and from facilities and agencies throughout Northern California.